agalue/LGTM-PoC/README.md

 Mimir supports Tenant Federation if you need to look at metrics from different tenants simultaneously.

-> There will be 5 VMs between both clusters, requiring 8 CPUs and 32GB of RAM.
-Your machine would need to be able to accommodate those resources to run the lab, or you would have to make manual adjustments.
+> **WARNING:** There will be several VMs between both clusters, so we recommend to have a machine with 16 Cores and 32GB of RAM to deploy the lab, or you would have to make manual adjustments.
 I choose `multipass` instead of `minikube` as I feel the performance is better, and the former works better than the latter on ARM-based Macs.
 All the work done here was tested on an Intel-based Mac.

 ### Data Sources